ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

    The source code can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/dadashop12.zip).

    This project also uses Nginx to handle static requests such as html templates, css files, and js files.
 To download nginx, visit [this link](http://nginx.org/en/download.html).
 The configuration file canbe found at [this link](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/nginx.conf).
-The static files can be found at [this link](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/dadashop.zip)
+The static files can be found at [this link](https://ShaoxiongYuan.github.io/Files/Projects/dadashop/dadashop.zip).

+5. **GPT-2 (Generative "Python" Transformer) Implementation**

+   This project trained the GPT model from scratch to allow the computer to predict what my next line of Python code is.
+The complete tutorial is taught by [sentdex](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ) in [Generating Python code with GPT](https://www.youtube.com/channel/UCfzlCWGWYyIQ0aLC5w48gBQ).
+The trained model using 80G of python files can be found at [this link](https://huggingface.co/Sentdex/GPyT).

+   The source code can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/gpt-2.zip)

+6. **Download all Microsoft Templates with Scrapy**

+   The source code can be found [here](https://ShaoxiongYuan.github.io/Files/Projects/Microsoft.zip).

 Credit to Qilin Ye (yeqilin@usc.edu).